This is the ultimate platform for integrating mind, body, and spiritual nature. Its goal is consciousness development and exploration.

 2. Shamanic Journey

 Many cultures also use a form of meditative processes more commonly known as the Shamanic Journey.
 Shamanic forms have gone through a re-branding to make them more palatable for the West.
 Today the Shamanic Journey is better known as “guided meditation.”
 You can practice this form as silent meditation, or an active form of dance.
 One can attain Samādhi through several forms of meditation such is Japa Meditation.
 This process is now popular across the globe thanks to Maharishi Mahesh Yogi.
-He coined his version of this process Transcendental Meditation.
+He coined his version of this process, Transcendental Meditation (TM).
 No matter what you call them, these branches are part of the same tree.

 3. Analytical Approaches